-This article is about education, not dictation; I will try to share with you what I’ve learned over the years, so you can make educated choices and decisions of first: what testosterone and HGH are; where it’s found and produced.
+This article is about education, not dictation; I will try to share with you what I’ve learned over the years, so you can make educated choices and decisions of first: what testosterone and HGH are; as well as where it’s found and produced.

 Understanding testosterone and growth hormone, first: let's look at what they are?
 Testosterone vs HGH (human growth hormone) are hormones that the body naturally produces.
 One is produced and released from the brain, the other from the male testes.

 Our body’s central nervous system is the main instrument that decides and distributes what hormones need to be released, in what abundance and for what purpose.

 This is why at different times, depending on what your stress levels are; the body releases hormones to meet what it feels is needed to compensate for this.

 Testosterone vs HGH has had its fair share of studies into this deeply misunderstood sensitive aspect of our body’s biological nature, and is still not understood in its entirety.

 Manipulating these natural levels with testosterone-synthetics or growth hormone is a choice, but…

 Be sure you’re well educated and you understand all of the health risks that are associated: HGH and testosterone are naturally occurring/produced hormones that already exist, before you consider using anything oral or injectable.

 little is still known about manipulating these hormonal levels for optimum physique muscle growth, or performance effects.